Chart Color Schemes

 An assessment of population growth drivers in Bega reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Bega is around 5,149.
-This figure reflects an increase of 136 people since the 2021 Census, which reported a population of 5,013.
-The change is inferred from the resident population of 5,013, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 139 validated new addresses since the Census date.
-This level of population equates to a density ratio of 165 persons per square kilometer.
-The suburb's 2.7% growth since census positions it within 0.8 percentage points of the SA3 area (3.5%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 50.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area around the suburb of Bega, its population is estimated to be approximately 5,149 as of Feb 2026.
+This reflects an increase of 136 people from the figure reported in the 2021 Census, which recorded a population of 5,013.
+The change was inferred from the resident population of 5,013 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 139 validated new addresses since the Census date.
+This level of population equates to a density ratio of 165 persons per square kilometer, providing significant space per person and potential room for further development.
+The suburb's population growth rate of 2.7% since the census positions it within 0.8 percentage points of the SA3 area (3.5%), demonstrating competitive growth fundamentals.
+Population growth in the area was primarily driven by overseas migration that contributed approximately 50.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate a median increase just below national regional areas, with the suburb expected to expand by 461 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.8% in total over the 17 years.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, a population increase just below the median of national regional areas is expected, with the suburb expected to expand by 460 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.3% in total over the 17 years.

 Frequently Asked Questions - Population